 Tuesday, 30 June 2015

 Monday, 29 June 2015

-This urban artwork is located on the facade of a former warehouse along Roachford Street, in the inner city suburb of Erskineville.
+This urban artwork is located on the facade of a former warehouse along Rochford Street, in the inner city suburb of Erskineville.
 The building is home to Commune Studios, a co-working space for creative industry freelancers, small businesses and entrepreneurs.
-It is a collective of creatives from many fields – design, photography, film, journalism, public relations, events – all working under one roof.
-I photographed this artwork a few years ago when the lips were originally red, which can be seen here.
+It is a collective of creatives from many fields - design, photography, film, journalism, public relations, events – all working under one roof.
+I photographed this mouth a few years ago when the lips were originally red, which can be seen here.